FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 more *normal*.
 And isn't this some basic assumption of a linear model anyway?

 Well, this is a common misconception.
-The dependent variable, i.e. target variable, of a linear model doesn't need to be normally distribution, only the residuals are.
+The dependent variable, i.e. target variable, of a linear model doesn't need to be normally distributed, only the residuals are.
 This can be seen easily by revisiting the formula of a linear model.
 For the observed outcome $y_i$ and some true latent outcome $\mu_i$ of the $i$-th sample, we have

 \begin{equation}